Master's Programme in Chemical, Biochemical and Materials Engineering - Chemistry

 1. Content of the previous degree

-B.Sc. or equivalent degree in the natural sciences or engineering of a relevant field.
+B.Sc or equivalent degree of a relevant field in the natural sciences or engineering.
 Relevant degrees are e.g. in the fields of chemistry, chemical technology, physics.
 Preference is given to candidates with strong background in chemistry.

 This Master’s programme should provide genuinely new knowledge and enhance the career prospects of the applicant.
 Thus, applicants who already have a Master’s degree in the closely related field will only be accepted onto the programme for very specific reasons.
 These reasons must be stated in the application.